divyamehul/Agriculture-field-prediction/README.md

 **Details to use the model**

 The code is written in the notebook attached.
-To run it, cd into the folder, and execute python es22btech11013_foml24_hackathon.py --test-file ~/test.csv --predictions-file ~/output.csv
+To run it, cd into the folder, and execute "python es22btech11013_foml24_hackathon.py --test-file ~/test.csv --predictions-file ~/output.csv"

 Check the output.csv with predictions in your home directory.